duxingyi-charles/academic-kickstart/content/authors/admin/_index.md

 ---

-I am a final year Ph.D. student at [CSE, Washington University in St. Louis](https://cse.wustl.edu/Pages/default.aspx).
-I research computer graphics and geometric computing under the supervision of [Prof. Tao Ju](https://www.cse.wustl.edu/~taoju/).
-I am interested in applying mathematics and computation to tackle challenging problems with a geometric flavor, with applications ranging from computer animation, geometric modeling to medical imaging.
+I am a researcher at Lightspeed Studios, Tencent America.
+I obtained Ph.D. from [CSE, Washington University in St. Louis](https://cse.wustl.edu/Pages/default.aspx), where I studied computer graphics and geometric modeling under the supervision of [Prof. Tao Ju](https://www.cse.wustl.edu/~taoju/).
+My PhD thesis focuses on injective mapping of triangular and tetrahedral meshes under constraints such as fixed boundary or positional handles.
+I also explored modeling shapes with sharp features and complex structures using multiple implicit functions.
+I am fortunate to collaborate with brilliant researchers at [Adobe Research](https://research.adobe.com/) on many exciting problems in graphics and geometry.

 I earned my master's degree from Tsinghua University in 2018.
-There, I worked on remeshing with [Prof. Hui Zhang](http://www.thss.tsinghua.edu.cn/publish/soften/3131/2010/20101219172208224374333/20101219172208224374333_.html) and [Prof. Dong-Ming Yan](https://sites.google.com/site/yandongming/).
-I finished my undergraduate study in 2015 from Tsinghua University with a major in Material Science and a minor degree in Computer Science.
+There, I worked on high quality remeshing with [Prof. Hui Zhang](http://www.thss.tsinghua.edu.cn/publish/soften/3131/2010/20101219172208224374333/20101219172208224374333_.html) and [Prof. Dong-Ming Yan](https://sites.google.com/site/yandongming/).
+I finished my undergraduate study in 2015 from Tsinghua University with a major in Material Science (Physics) and a minor degree in Computer Science.

-I am lucky to collaborate with brilliant researchers at [Adobe Research](https://research.adobe.com/) on many exciting problems in graphics and geometry.

-In my spare time, I enjoy hiking, cooking Chinese food, reading books, and learning math.